MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 class Dog:
     def __init__(self, name):
         self.name = name
+        print("dog initialized!")
 ```

+Hang on, what's that `__init__` method?
+And what does `self` refer to?
+Let's take a brief moment to discuss both of these:

+## init
+This is a required method that every class must have. **`__init__` describes how to create an object based on the blueprint provided by the class**.
+It's a special method called a **constructor**, _which runs whenever a new instance of the class is created._ We mainly use it to assign values to our properties.
+In this case, we take the value of `name` and assign it to `self.name` so that we can reference it for that object.
+But what does `self` mean?

+## self

+self is a keyword used in classes to refer to the specific object built from the class.
+If we created 100 dog objects, how does each dog know what the values of its own properties are?
+Is it a golden retriever, or a poodle?
+Does it have brown eyes or blue? **The `self` keyword allows an object to keep track of its own properties, separate from any other object of the same class.** It is also a _required_ property to every method within a class, so make sure to **always have it as the first property to any method in a class that you create.**

+> [info]
+>
+> Python will implicitly pass `self` as the first argument to any method call, so you don't need to explicitly state it!

 # Make an Instance of the Dog Class

 Now to use this **Class** or _blueprint_ of a dog, we have to run it, which saves it into memory and allows us to use it to make instances of the dog class, called **instances**.
-The process of creating an object in memory from the class definition is called **instantiation**.
-We will make an instance of the Dog class called `my_dog`.
+As we said before, the process of creating an object in memory from the class definition is called **instantiation**.
+Let's make an instance of the Dog class:

 >[action]
 > Instantiate a dog instance: